tagspaces/documentation/docs/tutorials/setup-tagspaces-web.md

 **Use static hosting**: In order to reduce the attack vectors it is recommended to configure your web server to deliver only static content by disabling the support of PHP, Perl, ASP.Net, Java and other similar server side scripting language and frameworks
 :::tip

-## Setup basic access authentication
+## Setup Basic Access Authentication

 On a Apache or nginx web servers you can setup very easily a **[basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)**, so not everybody knowing the URL of the installation can access the application.
 This is an optional step, which can be also exchanged with another way for securing the folder hosting the app.